oils-for-unix/course/README.md

-T4A
+T4A: A Course on Operating Systems and Programming Languages
 ===

 Right now, this is just an idea for attracting new contributors to Oils.

 ---

-*A Theory- and Action-Oriented Course on Operating Systems and Programming Languages*

 This course is: